 During a news conference on Capitol Hill Thursday, Democratic Reps.
 Jerrold Nadler of New York, Luis Gutierrez of Illinois and Mike Honda of California, among others, urged Congress to pass the Uniting American Families Act as part of a comprehensive immigration reform package this year.

-“Right now too many same-sex, binational couples face an impossible choice,” said Gutierrez, who sits on the House Judiciary Committee’s immigration subcommittee, “to live apart or to break the law to be with partners, their families and children.”
+“Right now too many same-sex, binational couples face an impossible choice,” said Gutierrez, who sits on the House Judiciary Committee’s immigration subcommittee, “to live apart or to break the law to be with partners, their families and children.”take our poll - story continues below

 “Government should never engage in purposeless, gratuitous cruelty and we should stop it,” Nadler said.